JetBrains/intellij-sdk-docs/plugin_structure.md

 In your plugin, you may depend on classes from other plugins, either bundled, third-party or your own.
 In order to do so, you need to perform the following two steps:

 *  Add the jars of the plugin you're depending on to the classpath of your IntelliJ IDEA SDK.
-(NOTE: Don't add the plugin jars as a library: this will fail at runtime because IntelliJ IDEA will load two separate copies of the dependency plugin classes.)
+(**Note**: Don't add the plugin jars as a library: this will fail at runtime because IntelliJ IDEA will load two separate copies of the dependency plugin classes.)

 *  Add a <depends> tag to your plugin.xml, adding the ID of the plugin you're depending on as the contents of the tag.
 For example:

 ```xml